 Universities may use some background information to improve their understanding of your abilities and potential.
-It may decide, for example, that a student who overachieved in a lower performing school may have demonstrated higher potential than a student who underachieved in a higher performing school.
+They may decide, for example, that a student who overachieved in a lower performing school may have demonstrated higher potential than a student who underachieved in a higher performing school.

 Contextual data may help explain why you achieved the grades you did, and may affect the way a university looks at your application.